Home » Symptoms » Cat Symptoms A-Z » Discharge of Foul-Smelling Pus

 - Increased licking: Cats tend to lick the affected area excessively, which may be an indicationIndication refers to a valid reason or rationale for using a specific treatment, medication, or medical procedure.
 It is based on the diagnosis and the patient's clinical condition. of pain or itching.

 A veterinarian should be consulted as soon as signs of infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. or pus formation are noticed.
-A visit is especially important if the cat additionally shows fever, severe pain, or loss of appetite, as this may indicate a more serious infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease..
+The visit is especially important if the cat also shows fever, severe pain, or loss of appetite, as this can indicate a more serious infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease..

 In the case of abscesses or deep bite wounds, a veterinary examination is necessary to ensure the correct treatment, which often includes opening and draining the abscess as well as administering antibiotics.

-Pet owners can determine the presence of pus by carefully observing the cat.
+Pet owners can detect the presence of pus through careful observation of the cat.
 Signs such as swelling, wounds, or the characteristic odor are obvious indicators.
-The pet owner should try not to manipulate the affected area to avoid worsening the infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease..
+The pet owner should avoid manipulating the affected area to prevent worsening of the infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease..

-The veterinarian will examine the cat thoroughly, paying particular attention to the affected area.
-Often, a sample of the pus is taken to identify the specific bacteriaBacteria are microscopic, single-celled organisms that exist in almost every environment on Earth.
-Some types of bacteria are beneficial or even essential to life, while others can cause disease. that are causing the infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease..
+The veterinarian will thoroughly examine the cat, with particular attention to the affected area.
+Often a sample of the pus is taken to identify the specific bacteriaBacteria are microscopic, single-celled organisms that exist in almost every environment on Earth.
+Some types of bacteria are beneficial or even essential to life, while others can cause disease. causing the infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease..
 This helps in selecting the right antibiotic.

-The pet owner should take care to keep the affected area clean without unnecessarily stressing the cat or worsening the wound.
+The pet owner should ensure the affected area is kept clean without unnecessarily stressing the cat or worsening the wound.
 Gentle cleaning with an antiseptic agent can help reduce the bacterial load.

-It is important to give the cat enough rest and keep it in a stress-free environment to promote healing.
-Excessive licking of the wound should be prevented by applying an Elizabethan collar to support healing.
+It is important to give the cat adequate rest and keep it in a stress-free environment to promote healing.
+Excessive licking of the wound should be prevented by applying a collar to support healing.

-The administration of medications prescribed by the veterinarian, such as antibiotics, should be carried out strictly according to the instructions to successfully combat the infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease..
-A complete treatment is crucial, even if the symptoms appear to improve, to prevent a relapse.
+Administration of medications prescribed by the veterinarian, such as antibiotics, should be strictly followed according to instructions to successfully combat the infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease..
+Complete treatment is crucial, even if symptoms appear to improve, to prevent relapse.

 Outlook on current research